 What actually happens when we die?
-Do those who accept Jesus go to heaven after death?
+Do Christians go to heaven after death?
 Or maybe—the other place?
 What the Bible says happens after death may surprise you.

-Nestled in a passage that discusses the role Jesus Christ played in willingly offering Himself as a sacrifice for our sins, this statement is made: “And as it is appointed for men to die once …” (Hebrews 9:27).
+The Bible teaches very clearly that all human beings die: “And as it is appointed for men to die once …” (Hebrews 9:27).
 Since death awaits us all, what happens after death is one of the most important questions we can ask—and answer!

 What does the Bible say about death?

 The short answer to this question is that the Bible says we literally die after death.
 We don’t go to heaven or hell, or maintain any conscious state.
 Dead people “sleep” in unconsciousness—they don’t think or feel anything.